mch/advent-of-code-2021/rust_notes.md

 ## Is there a way to assert the contents of a list, without caring about order?
 Maybe just use a set type?

+## Why does IntoIterator::into_iter take self without &?